 - more than $100,000 but less than $500,000: the tax will apply at a marginal rate of 62.5% on the uplift above $100,000

-- rezonings to and from the Urban Growth Zone within the Growth Areas Infrastructure Contribution (GAIC) area, recognising that these properties are already subject to GAIC
+- Land rezoned to or from the Urban Growth Zone within the Growth Areas Infrastructure Contribution (GAIC) area

-- in relation to rezonings, to correct obvious or technical errors in the Victoria Planning Provisions or a planning scheme.
+- Land rezoned to correct an obvious or technical error in the Victoria Planning Provisions or a planning scheme

-The owner of the land that is subject to the rezoning pays WGT.
+The owner of the land that is subject to the rezoning pays the windfall gains tax.

 Grouping and aggregation provisions can apply so that the $100,000 threshold applies only once to properties owned by the same owner or group of owners and rezoned under the same planning scheme amendment.

-Owners of land liable to pay WGT will be issued with a WGT assessment with a due date for payment.
+Owners of land liable to pay windfall gains tax will be issued with a windfall gains tax assessment with a due date for payment.

-They will have the option to defer payment of any liability until the next dutiable transaction (or relevant acquisition) occurs, or until 30 years after the rezoning event, whichever occurs first.
-Certain excluded dutiable transactions and relevant acquisition will not cease deferral.
+They will have the option to defer payment of all or some of their windfall gains tax liability until the next dutiable transaction (or relevant acquisition) occurs or 30 years after the rezoning event, whichever occurs first.
+Certain dutiable transactions and relevant acquisitions will not cease deferral.

 Who administers the WGT?

-WGT will be administered by the Commissioner of State Revenue (Commissioner) as a taxation law under the Taxation Administration Act 1997 (TAA), which provides rights of objection to the valuations used in the calculation of WGT.
+Windfall gains tax is administered by the Commissioner of State Revenue (Commissioner) as a taxation law under the Taxation Administration Act 1997 (TAA).